Intro to Web Scraping Using Selenium Grid

 the hub manages the grid of node works

-Before we jump into web scraping using Selenium Grid details, let's take a look at the installation process.
+Before we jump into the Selenium Grid Python web scraping details, let's look at the installation process.

-When it comes to selenium grid setup the easiest approach is to using Docker.
+When it comes to integrating Selenium Grid, the easiest approach is to use Docker.
 If you don't have Docker installed, you can install it from the official Docker installation page .

 To spin up to the Selenium Grid server, we'll use the following docker-compose.yml file: